Clay County Residential Master Building Permit Program for Repetitive Home Construction

 Elevation

-A construction drawing to scale that depicts the external face of the dwelling or townhome.
+A construction drawing to scale that depicts the exterior face of the dwelling or townhome.

-Placement of the garage or reversed/flipped orientations of the overall structure.
+Placement of the garage or reversed or flipped orientations of the overall structure.

 Program Process